nus-cs2113-AY2122S2/tp/docs/team/danbaterisna.md

 5. Implemented `SerializerFunctions`.
     - Abstracts out common functionality needed by de/serializers, improving DRY and SLAP.
     - Implements `addListToStringBuilder` and `convertInputToList` methods.
+6. Implemented `ValidatorFunctions`.
+    - Abstracts out common functionality used to check that the content of the save file is valid.
-6. Added JUnit tests.
+7. Added JUnit tests.
     - Added JUnit tests for `UpdateCommand`, `Storage`, `Expenditure`, and `PropertyList`.
     - Updated `UpdateCommand` and `Expenditure` tests during transition to v2.0.
     - Ensures that the code is bug free, and helps in regression testing future iterations.
-7. Miscellaneous
+8. Miscellaneous
     - Wrote JavaDoc comments for classes and methods created.
     - Fixed bugs raised during PE-D.
     - Updated command formats shown by `help` command during transition to v2.1.